yusufalvian/yusufalvian/README.md

-I am really passionate building reliable and scalable software to solve real world problem.
+I am really passionate building reliable and scalable software to solve real world problem and make contribute to make the world a little better place.
 Currently working as software engineer (backend) at [Mceasy](https://www.mceasy.com/).